openhwgroup/cva6/cva6/docs/VerifPlans/source/dvplan_intro.rst

    SPDX-License-Identifier: Apache-2.0 WITH SHL-2.0
    You may obtain a copy of the License at https://solderpad.org/licenses/

-   Original Author: Jean-Roch COULON (jean-roch.coulon@thalesgroup.com)
+   Original Author: Jean-Roch COULON - Thales

 .. _DVPLAN_INTRO: